 Studies show that “perceiving similarity to oneself in others breeds attraction.”
 It means that birds of a feather flock together.

-Indeed, like certain types of looks or poses in photographs is associated with personality traits.
+Indeed, like certain types of looks or poses in professional photographs are associated with personality traits.
 Also, viewers with differing personality traits perceive the same portrait differently.
 It feels intuitive, but what gives?

 Let’s take people according to their Big Five: